-In this section we illustrate the previous results by fitting both the AVGARCH and the TGARCH models to two series of daily returns from different markets by using the estimation methods describe above.
-For each series and estimated model, we check whether the leverage parameter is significant or not by applying both the t-ratio and LR tests.
+In this section we illustrate the previous results by fitting both the AVGARCH and the TGARCH models to two series of daily returns from different markets by using the estimation methods described above.
+For each series and estimated model, we check whether the leverage parameter is significant or not by applying both the t-test and LR test.
 The two series analyzed have been chosen to represent the possible effects than one isolated outlier and two consecutive outliers have on the inferential statistics.